 4. Give Some Metrics

 Just like all award-winning movies have strong supporting actors/actresses, make sure your resume includes key metrics supporting your success.
 How much did you reduce employee turnover?
 Did you save your department time or money by implementing a new idea or process?
-Back up key skills and achievements with money and percentage metrics.
+Back up key skills and achievements with money and/or percentage metrics.

 It’s a Wrap